zfazylz/ServiceRTMPtoRTSP/README.md

 1. The RTMP URL is correct and accessible
 2. The RTMP stream is active and running
 3. The RTSP port is not already in use

+### Database Issues

+If you experience issues with stream persistence:

+1. Check that the `data` directory exists and is writable
+2. Verify that the SQLite database file (`data/streams.db`) exists
+3. If using Docker, ensure the volume is properly mounted

 ## Development